How to Successfully Navigate Pothole Season

-- Do not swerve to avoid a pothole.
+- Don’t swerve to avoid a pothole.
 Doing this could potentially cause an accident.
 Instead, grab control of your wheel and slow down so the impact with the pothole is less severe.

-- Report a pothole to your state or city’s official website.
-That way, potholes can be fixed for future drivers and make the roads safer.
+- Report potholes to your state or city’s official website.
+That way, they can be fixed for future drivers.

-Bulging tires: If you see any size bump on the side of your tire, you’ll want to get to a Sears Auto Center as quickly as possible.
+- Bulging tires: If you see bumps on the side of your tire, you’ll want to get to a Sears Auto Center as quickly as possible for a tire check.

-Under the car: Small rocks or pieces of pavement can puncture or dent your vehicle’s fluid lines, or even get lodged in your brakes.
+- Under the car: Small rocks or pieces of pavement from the pothole can puncture or dent your vehicle’s fluid lines, or even get lodged in your brakes.

-Exhaust and engine: If you’re hearing odd noises coming from your vehicle, or your exhaust has gotten a bit louder, you can bet it’s probably not a good sign.
-Take precaution and drive carefully to your local Sears Auto Center.
+- Exhaust and engine: If you’re hearing odd noises coming from your vehicle, or your exhaust has gotten a bit louder, there’s probably something wrong with your vehicle.

 If you hit a pothole and discover a problem with your car, don’t panic.
-Simply visit your local Sears Auto Center or schedule an appointment online.
-Our experts will evaluate the situation and suggest only necessary repairs.
+The experts at Sears Auto Center will evaluate the situation and suggest the necessary repairs.
 Commonly suggested services for pothole damage include: